shervain123/kittenmaker/readme.md

 I have decided to split them out you can find them [here](https://github.com/shervain123/kittenmaker/blob/main/instruction.md)

 ## Known Issue / WIP issue
-Faced an issue where ESP32S2 failed to initialized and bootlooping. ~~Issue was caused by a cheap unbranded SD card that does not support SPI~~ (The SD card worked at a later date)
+Faced an issue where ESP32S2 failed to initialized and bootlooping. ~~Issue was caused by a cheap unbranded SD card that does not support SPI~~ (The SD card worked at a later date)(seems like wiring issue on the sd reader)

 Used paint primer to smooth out the resin tray, turns out primer is not resin safe. oops.